 The launch of the MCID has been made possible through a generous donation by the Vinetum Foundation.

-Download the MCID brochure for an overview of the MCID and its activities and sign up to receive the MCID newsletter to read quarterly news from the center.
+Download the MCID brochure in English, German or French for an overview of the MCID and its activities and sign up to receive the MCID newsletter to read quarterly news from the center.

 The MCID has launched the first issue of its quarterly newsletter, The SPREAD.
 Read here to be updated on the MCID's activities and news and to read about infectious disease research from a multi-disciplinary perspective.